johnhelmuth/in-dire-straits-content/tatterpedia/5.ships/dire-straits.md

 - 3 docking collars with airlocks, cargo airlock, airlock on bridge, airlock in engineering

-- 2 Missile tubes, only 1 Missile currently.
+- 2 Missile tubes, no missiles.

 - 2 point defense lasers, top and bottom.